Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 Here are a few hotel recommendations:

 • Hotel Henri Hamburg Downtown – Cool and trendy boutique hotel located downtown featuring spacious suites and studios with modern furnishing.
 Close to many attractions and delicious dining options.
-Click here to check availability and price!
+Click here to check availability and price.

 For even more options, read our full accommodation guide on where to stay in Hamburg.

-What to See and Do in Hamburg
+Things To See and Do in Hamburg

 Rathaus (Town Hall) and Alster Arkaden